-There are lots of different types of wedding ceremony, so it is worth doing plenty of research to ensure both you and your wedding venue are eligible for the ceremony that you want.
-There are many factors you need to consider, such as your religion, sexuality, budget and the legal licenses that the venues hold.
+There are lots of different types of wedding ceremonies, so it is worth doing plenty of research to ensure both you and your wedding venue are eligible for the ceremony that you want.
+There are many factors you need to consider, such as your religion, sexuality, budget and venues’ legal licenses.

 Wedding ceremonies are experiencing a time of change.
-While once a church wedding would be the norm, these days less than half of all UK couples have wedding ceremonies in church.
-For some, it is because they don’t usually go to church and feel it would be hypocritical to then get married there.
+While a church wedding was once the norm, today less than half of UK couples have church wedding ceremonies.
+For some, it is because they don’t usually go to church and feel it would be hypocritical to marry there.
 For others, it is because one of the parties to be married is divorced, and therefore can’t have a church wedding.

 Churches have fought back over the past few years.
 Couples are no longer restricted to getting married in their local church, and, depending on the vicar’s discretion, you can have a church ceremony in any church to which you can prove an association, for example, the church where you grew up or regularly attended at a particular point in your life.

 At present more than half of marrying couples in the UK have a civil ceremony.
 Registrars perform and an assistant who documents the wedding.
 The civil ceremony can be held in either a registry office or an approved wedding venue.
 You can marry any day of the week, but there may be restrictions on time.

 For those wanting a wedding ceremony in an unusual or unlicensed venue, it might be necessary to have the civil ceremony at a register office either before or after, to ensure all the legalities of the wedding.